Sullivan & Cromwell LLP Logo

 • Barclays, in the $15.2 billion sale of Barclays Global Investors to BlackRock.

 • Bankia, in its approximately $947 million sale of its subsidiary, City National Bank of Florida, to Banco de Crédito e Inversiones.
-This transaction marked the first time that a Chilean bank purchased a U.S. bank and was recognized as “South America Deal of the Year” by M&A Atlas and “Outbound Investment Deal of the Year” by Latin Lawyer.
+This transaction marks the first time that a Chilean bank has purchased a U.S. bank and was recognized as “South America Deal of the Year” by M&A Atlas and “Outbound Investment Deal of the Year” by Latin Lawyer.

 • Bank of Tokyo-Mitsubishi UFJ and Mitsubishi UFJ Financial Group, in the $2.9 billion acquisition of publicly owned shares of UnionBanCal.